HeyPuter/puter/doc/devmeta/track-comments.md

   A common pattern where a prefix string is "sliced off" of another string to obtain a significant value, such as an indentifier.
+- `track: actor type`
+  The sub-type of an Actor object is checked.
+- `track: scoping iife`
+  An immediately-invoked function expression specifically used to reduce scope clutter.
+- `track: good candidate for sequence`
+  Some code involves a series of similar steps, or there's a common behavior that should happen in between.
+The Sequence class is good for this so it might be a worthy migration.